HarshitNITT/tic-tac-toe/README.md

 # tic-tac-toe
-This is a web-app which can used for making,storing and deleting notes in react.
+This is a tictoe game involving two players made using reactjs

 # Installation
 First clone the project in your local machine using: